OCbwoy3-Chan/bot/README.md

 [![Global Ban Lookup on ocbwoy3.dev](media/GBanLookup.png)](https://ocbwoy3.dev/lookup?u=OCboy3)

-If you are developing/using this on NixOS, if Prisma doesn't work, Install [direnv](https://direnv.net/docs/hook.html) and then re-open the shell and run `direnv allow` (or just run the shell with `steam-run`).
+If you are developing/using this on NixOS, if Prisma doesn't work, Install [direnv](https://direnv.net/docs/hook.html) and then re-open the shell and run `direnv allow` (or just use `steam-run`).

 ## NOTICE

-You need a Gemini API key and a Discord Bot Token
+Required: Everything but Gemini API Key (it's optional, everything else is required)

 ## Additional notices